Whereas, we believe in the traditional conservative ideals of limited government, free enterprise, and individual liberty.

-The rash of killings of gay and lesbian people around the world, specifically in the Middle East, also must end.
+The murder and persecution of gay and lesbian people around the world, specifically in the Middle East, Russia, and parts of Africa, also must end.
 Liberty for all does not just stop at our borders; it must include liberty for all human beings.
-The United States should have a strong policy against this worldwide injustice, and seek a dialogue with those countries committing such atrocities in hopes of eliminating these crimes against humanity; and
+The United States should have a strong policy against this worldwide injustice and use its leverage to affect genuine global change that puts an end to these crimes against humanity.

 Whereas, we support legal immigration reforms that are fair and humane.

 Enforcing existing laws could reduce the flow of illegal immigrants to our country.
-We advocate for a streamlined legal immigration path for students with higher education and a solid record of achievement, and a guest worker program for industries that are unable to hire adequate numbers of Americans.
+We advocate for comprehensive immigration reform that secures the nation’s borders, streamlines legal immigration for students with higher education and a solid record of achievement, and a guest-worker program for industries that are unable to hire adequate numbers of Americans.

-We further advocate for allowing legal immigration of gay and lesbian partners/spouses from other countries to the same extent that it is legal for heterosexual spouses to gain citizenship.
-Discrimination by the federal government in this area is often overlooked.
-But to the many Americans who are trying to live with their foreign partner/spouse of the same sex this inequity is intolerable.
+We further advocate for allowing legal immigration of LGBT partners/spouses from other countries to the same extent that it is legal for heterosexual spouses to gain citizenship.
+Discrimination by the federal government in this area is often overlooked, but to the many Americans who are trying to live with their foreign partner/spouse of the same sex, this discrimination is intolerable.

 We also believe that discriminating against those infected with HIV/AIDS from traveling to this country is wrong and an outdated policy that hinders our country from advancing research and education on HIV/AIDS; and